Katia Malashyna-de Jong

 Background

-The Challenge
+The challenge

 As a finance professional, Katia felt this most acutely with Salesforce and NetSuite.
 The company had spent hundreds of hours over two and a half years building an internal set of tools and integration between these two applications, which just didn’t work properly.
 The financial team struggled with managing disparate data resulting in many hours of manual data entry every month.

 “There was no reliable data integration.
 Data was never successfully synced two ways.
-The Netsuite to Salesforce integration never worked,” said Katia.
+The NetSuite to Salesforce integration never worked,” said Katia.

 With so much manual reconciliation, the financial books were not getting closed promptly, and they could not complete the billing cycle on time.
-“For example, if an opportunity field was updated in Salesforce, it would not automatically update in Netsuite.
+“For example, if an opportunity field was updated in Salesforce, it would not automatically update in NetSuite.
 We had a revenue accountant solely working on manual transaction filing,” says Katia.

-They also had completeness issues with the financial data pipeline for payment data (from PayPal, Stripe) and how financial EPM and ERP tools interacted with all of these systems.
-“With the previous architecture, talking to the auditors and explaining the financial systems and how each system communicated with each other was never easy – because of complexity of architecture and excessive manual processes,” says Katia.
-“As a result, auditors could never rely on our systems controls”
+“With the previous architecture, talking to the auditors and explaining the financial systems and how each system communicated with each other was never easy – because of the complexity of architecture and excessive manual processes,” says Katia.
+“As a result, auditors could never rely on our systems controls.”

 As the problem grew, WeTransfer immediately started looking for iPaaS solutions.
 Because of the team’s limited technical resources, they knew they needed an integration solution that was powerful yet intuitive and easy to use.

-The Solution
+The solution

 Celigo’s pricing model was a deciding factor as well.
 “We started with five endpoints.
 Even though we’ve connected all five between each other, we don’t pay by the flow; we still pay only for five endpoints,” said Katia.
 “That was quite attractive for me because then I can make my architecture as creative as I want.”